 - 100 of equal value = 1% ownership per share.

 How many shares can a company issue?

 The minimum quantity of shares that a company can issue is one.
 This is common when someone is setting up a limited company as the sole owner and director.
-There is no upper limit, so you can issue as many shares as you like during the incorporation process of after your company has been set up.
+The Companies Act 2006 does not provide an upper limit, so you can issue as many shares as you like, either during or after the incorporation process.

 Can I issue different types of shares?